ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 The user should perform their differential expression analysis using their preffered tool and strategy.
 We provide [example notebooks](https://github.com/ventolab/CellphoneDB/tree/master/notebooks) to compute DEGs for both Seurat and Scanpy users. **It is on the user to design a DEG analysis appropiated to the exprimental deisgn / research question. **

+See [below](https://github.com/ventolab/CellphoneDB/blob/master/Docs/RESULTS-DOCUMENTATION.md#degs-file) how to prepare the DEGs file.

 # INPUT files